-In Julia Child’s book, “Mastering the Art of French Cooking”, she provides a list of ingredients that would be beneficial to have in one’s kitchen when cooking french food – Olive Oil not being one of them.
+In Julia Child’s book, “Mastering the Art of French Cooking”, she provides a list of ingredients that would be beneficial to have in one’s kitchen when cooking french food – olive oil not being one of them.
 Why?
-“Olive oil, which dominates Mediterranean cooking, has too much character for the subtle flavours of a delicate dish.”(page 19, Child, J., 1961).
-Have you ever tasted or smelt the overpowering, floral and robustness of true Extra virgin olive oil.
+“Olive oil, which dominates Mediterranean cooking, has too much character for the subtle flavors of a delicate dish.”(page 19, Child, J., 1961).
+Have you ever tasted or smelt the overpowering, floral and robustness of true extra virgin olive oil.
 An oil that is the dressing of salad or a sauce for a steak and not simply an ingredient in a vinaigrette or grave.
 If not, don’t get saddened that you have been deceived, big business is in it for itself, not your health.

 “It says what every olive oil says: 100 percent Italian, cold-pressed, stone ground, extra virgin…”

 He shook his head, as if unable to believe his eyes.
 “Extra virgin?
 What’s this oil got to do with virginity?
 This is a whore.”

 Tom Mueller, Extra Virginity: The Sublime and Scandalous World of olive oil